PacktPublishing/hands-on-music-generation-with-magenta/Chapter01/README.md

 # Chapter 01 - Introduction on Magenta and generative art

 This chapter doesn't have any code, has it serves as an introduction to the book and an installation procedure.
-You can check out the [Jupyter Notebook](notebook.ipynb) to test your installation and the [utility scripts](#utility-scripts).
+You can check out the [Jupyter Notebook](notebook.ipynb) to test your installation.

+This chapter also provides [utility scripts](#utility-scripts) we'll be using thoughout the book.

 ## Utility Scripts